|

 and have removable wiring cores.

-The spare wheels are currently
+The spare rotors are currently

 of the advance blocking pins, are specified in the table below.